 - Mix eggs, Parmesan, heavy cream, and salt and pepper in a bowl.

 - Drizzle egg mixture over hot pasta and stir.
+The eggs will cook from the hot pasta!

 Recipe from Pioneer Woman